-The Latest: Gains made against rural California wildfire
+The Latest: Most evacuations over California wildfire end

 BISHOP, Calif. – The Latest on a wildfire burning in central California (all times local):